DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 ## If you do not have a bachelor's degree

-If you do not have a degree, you can apply to study a 3 to 4 year [undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+If you do not have a degree, you can apply for an [undergraduate course in England on the UCAS website](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes).
+These ungergraduate courses are 3 to 4 years and combine a teaching degree with [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.

-The [UK Council for International Student Affairs](https://www.ukcisa.org.uk/) has lots of helpful information about studying at an English university.
+The [UK Council for International Student Affairs website](https://www.ukcisa.org.uk/) has lots of helpful information about studying at an English university.

 ## How to apply